Crystalline Spectral Form Factors

-We expect that our work paves a way for further investigations in various directions.
-First, crystalline-like eigenvalue statistics implies that dephasing in the eigenstate basis is delayed until time $t_* \gg t_H$, so it suggests a careful study of the behavior of correlation functions, entanglement, complexity, and other essential tools of quantum dynamics, for our examples between $t_H$ and $t_*$.
 Second, it would be interesting to find and investigate many-body systems with crystalline-like level statistics intermediate between $\beta \sim 1$ and $\beta = \infty$.
-A straightforward generalization of the discrete-walk-like model~\eqref{eq:U-CMV} to the case of free non-interacting fermions, which we describe in the Supplemental Meterial, resembles other toy models of the many-body SFF~\cite{Liao:2020lac,Winer:2020mdc,Flynn:2024thf,Ikeda:2024mgb} and serves as a good starting point for this endeavor.
-Besides, models of intermediate level statistics between $\beta = 0$ and $\beta \sim 1$ play an important role for the studies of many-body-localization transitions~\cite{Oganesyan:2006,Atas:2012,Buijsman:2019,Prakash:2020psj}.
-It would be interesting to find an analog of this transition between $\beta \sim 1$ and $\beta = \infty$.
+A straightforward generalization of the discrete-walk-like model~\eqref{eq:U-CMV} to the case of free noninteracting fermions, which we describe in the Supplemental Material , resembles other toy models of the many-body SFF~\cite{Liao:2020lac,Winer:2020mdc,Flynn:2024thf,Ikeda:2024mgb} and serves as a good starting point for this endeavor.
+Besides, models of intermediate level statistics between $\beta = 0$ and $\beta \sim 1$ play an important role for the studies of many-body-localization transitions~\cite{Oganesyan:2006,Atas:2012,Buijsman:2019,Prakash:2020psj}, so it would be interesting to find an analog of this transition between $\beta \sim 1$ and $\beta = \infty$.

+Third, we expect that oscillations of the SFF in low-temperature critical models in the vicinity of the critical point~\cite{Nivedita:2020njr,Dyer:2016pou,Benjamin:2018kre} are suppressed at large evolution times similarly to our models; it would be interesting to check this prediction.

 Finally, recent experimental advancements~\cite{Dong:2024yaf} make it tempting to experimentally confirm the crystalline-like behavior of the SFF in our models.

-\textit{\textbf{Acknowledgements---}} The authors thank Sarang Gopalakrishnan, Amit Vikram, and Peter Forrester for helpful discussions.
-D.A.H. was supported in part by NSF QLCI grant OMA-2120757.
+\textit{\textbf{Acknowledgements}}---The authors thank Sarang Gopalakrishnan, Amit Vikram, and Peter Forrester for helpful discussions.
+D. A. H. was supported in part by NSF QLCI grant OMA-2120757.